valentjn/ltex/pages/docs/settings.md

 <!-- ltex-client-specific-begin -->

-If set to an empty string and LTeX could not find Java on your computer, LTeX automatically downloads a Java distribution ([AdoptOpenJDK](https://adoptopenjdk.net/)), stores it in the folder of the extension, and uses it to run ltex-ls.
+If set to an empty string, LTeX uses a Java distribution that is bundled with ltex-ls.
 You can point this setting to an existing Java installation on your computer to use that installation instead.

 Use the same path as you would use for the `JAVA_HOME` environment variable (it usually contains `bin` and `lib` subdirectories, amongst others).